 Fourteen Dead Beers

-Yep.
-It’s exactly what it sounds like: 14 beers that have died sad, horrible deaths shuffling this mortal coil only to live on in our fondest -or harshest- memories.
+For National Beer Day this year, we wanted to take a look at historical beers that have died sad, horrible deaths shuffling this mortal coil only to live on in our fondest -or harshest- memories.
 Some of these brews have left lasting impressions on our lives ranging anywhere from awesome parties we vaguely recall to evenings with partners we thankfully only hazily think about.
-Either way, at one time or another, there’s reason to assume you, too have tried one or more of these ‘historical’ oat sodas.
+Do you remember any of of these ‘historical’ oat sodas?
 Enjoy their eulogies.

 As it goes with many classic brews, the original incarnation of this classic lasted from 1870 to 1983 only to get snatched up and revamped to eventually get ‘re-brewed’ by the Pittsburgh Brewing Company where it resides today.
 Though it is similar, the beer is not precisely the same as the original recipe may have been lost to history.
 Schlitz had the same issue until early last year the formula was discovered as was a brewer who knew the ropes.